120 of ? chapters read

 Musical scores are spot on with the tone of the episode.
 They managed to fit it well with the scenes.
 My major complaint is that I felt the background music could have been more varied instead of rewashing the same one over and over.
 You have to consider they use mostly the same background music from the original, but I guess that could be considered a plus to some people.
 Sound effects have improved, but not dramatically.
 Most of the robot movements have been given the "UC Gundam" startup sound, if that makes any sense.
 You'll hear it when you hear it.
 I don't recall it being in the original, but regardless they're in Final.
 As for the voice acting, most of them were great (Guy, Soldat J, Renais, etc.) but some were just outright annoying.
 Atleast Mamoru definitely improved.

-The cast of characters is EXCELLENT.
+For the most part, Guy is the most memoriable of all.
 Shishio Guy is very hot-blooded and proves himself time after time after time.
 Soldat J is heroic as usual, and yeah you get the idea.
 All of the returning characters have the same thought processes from the last few episodes of the original.
-As for the new characters, well they're outstanding.
+As for the new characters, well they're great addutuibs.
 Renais is a cyborg similar to pre-final Guy, who was raised to be some sort of human weapon (literally.)
 Her owners were part of a criminal organization called BioNet, which was the antagonist of the first episode.
 Her personality resembles that of a tsundere to some extent.
 The two new "Ryu" robots are awesome!
 First off, they're female!
 That's right, female robots!
 Really, that's all you need to know.

 6 of 6 episodes seen

 Lets get down to it.
 Top wo Nerae!
-2, or Diebuster as I prefer, is the indirect sequel to Top wo Nerae/Gunbuster.
-I enjoyed this short OVA substantially because how it presented itself was outstanding.
-Plus Nono is love.
+2, alsno known as Diebuster is the indirect sequel to Top wo Nerae/Gunbuster.
+I enjoyed this short OVA substantially because of its presentation.

 The story follows a girl called Nono who wishes to be a "Topless," which is basically an ace mech pilot to put it simply.
 Instead of dragging the story out with pointless episodes and scenes you often see in 26+ shows, Diebuster goes straight to the point and sticks with it.
 Most of the scenes show multiple different conflicts (whether they are big or small) which are tied together with the main plot quite nicely.
 Pacing is great, but since it's so short you might forget some of the smaller details as the series goes on.

-The animation and art in this series was substantially well done.
+This anime brought with it a wide variety of moods and atmosphere simply due to its visual direction.
+In terms of overall quality, Diebuster falls by today's standards however considering its age, the key animations were memorable to say the least.
 The fights were all very fluid, everything in the scene seemed like it was flowing together.
-The characters had very strong emotions that showed greatly.
+Usually, emotion is hard to convey, however Diebuster was able to successfully convey those emotions through its visuals.
 Not only that, but character design was excellent, they managed to turn a basic style suit into each character's individual style, and personality wise, none of them (at least to me) seemed to follow the stereotypical route.
-Like I said, the emotions they emitted out were pretty memorable.

 Diebuster had a good OST when it comes to sound.
 The BGM's were nice and, all though not Gurren Lagann-type memorable, they stood up there with some of the good ones.
 The voice acting was pretty good too (see emotions being memorable).
 Some might argue Nono's voice was annoying, but I liked it.
 Even the enemy grunts/noises, those were superb, for grunts and noises anyway heh.
 Everything that had a distinct sound keep that sound though, for example beams sound like beams or explosions sound like explosions, but when tied with Diebuster's BGM, it sounded better.
 Lets not forget the OP and ED, both of which totally owned face.
 Groovin' Magic stands to be one of the best songs, at least in my opinion, to match this series (plus it was done by Round Table feat.
 Nino, who are one of my favorites).
 ACKO's Hoshikuzu Namida is a catchy single as well, pair it together with the slideshow ending, it's perfect.

-The reason I enjoyed this so much is because of the memorable scenes and the similarity between the original Top wo Nerae! and this (see first sentence).
+The reason I enjoyed this so much is because of the memorable scenes and the similarity between the original.
 Gainax seemed to keep the trend of hotblooded epicness going after they finished Diebuster with Gurren Lagann, which doesn't relate to Top wo Nerae at all, but they all share the same principles.
-Plus, the ending to Diebuster was zomg-awesomeness, I surprisingly didn't see it coming.
+If you are a fan of mecha, shounen, or anything of that sort, I'm am confident Diebuster will give you some enjoyment.